rrodriguez06/modular_api/README.md

 # Modular API

-A flexible and extensible Go package for handling API requests with modular templating.
+A flexible and extensible Go package for handling API requests with modular templating and workflow capabilities.

 ## Features